opengovsg/starter-kit-docs/docs/optional-features/02-sgid-login.md

 - `SGID_PRIVATE_KEY`
 - `SGID_REDIRECT_URI`: This should be the same as the redirect URL you have set up in the sgID Developer Portal.

-## Extending SGID scope
+## Extending sgID scope
+The default scopes (`openid myinfo.name pocdex.public_officer_details`) are also set up in the application to be passed into the sgID SDK.

-If you increase the scope requested, you will need to update the exported `SgidUserInfo` type in [`src/server/modules/auth/sgid/sgid.utils.ts`](https://github.com/opengovsg/starter-kit/blob/develop/src/server/modules/auth/sgid/sgid.utils.ts#L11) to fit the new scopes.
+If you increase the scope requested, you will need to update the exported `SgidUserInfo` type in [`src/server/modules/auth/sgid/sgid.utils.ts`](https://github.com/opengovsg/starter-kit/blob/main/src/server/modules/auth/sgid/sgid.utils.ts#L32) to fit the new scopes.
+You will also need to remember to update the `APP_SGID_SCOPE` in [`lib/sgid.ts`](https://github.com/opengovsg/starter-kit/blob/main/src/lib/sgid.ts#L9) or wherever the sgID SDK is used.